EnterpriseDB/barman/doc/barman.5.md

     If set to `off` (default) barman will rely only on continuous archiving for a server WAL archive operations, eventually terminating any running `pg_receivexlog` for the server.
 Global/Server.

+streaming_archiver_batch_size
+:   This option allows you to activate batch processing of WAL files
+    for the `streaming_archiver` process, by setting it to a value > 0.
+    Otherwise, the traditional unlimited processing of the WAL queue is enabled.
+When batch processing is activated, the `archive-wal` process would limit itself to maximum `streaming_archiver_batch_size` WAL segments per single run.
+Integer.
+Global/Server.

 streaming_archiver_name
 :   Identifier to be used as `application_name` by the `receive-wal` command.